Superior Court of Cook County: History

-The Superior Court of Cook County, and its predecessor courts, held roughly the same jurisdiction as the original Circuit Court of Cook County.
+In its various incarnations, the court held roughly the same jurisdiction as the original Circuit Court of Cook County.

-The court ceased to exist in 1964 after an amendment to the Constitution of Illinois took effect, creating of the modern Circuit Court of Cook County, unifying Cook County's court system.
+The court ceased to exist in 1964 after an amendment to the Constitution of Illinois took effect and created of the modern Circuit Court of Cook County, under which Cook County's court system was unified.

-Notable judges

-Notable individuals who served as judges of the court include:
+Judges

+Cook County Superior Court (1845–1849) judge

+Hugh T. Dickey served as the only judge of this incarnation of the court, being appointed in February 1845 and resigning in 1848.